Who We Are

 By combining systems to share operation and maintenance costs, the District is able to provide professional management and experienced service personnel throughout our service area.

-Our membership currently includes 19 townships in Wood County, part of Scott Township in Sandusky County, and 13 municipalities, including the Village of McComb in Hancock County.
+Our membership currently includes 19 townships in Wood County, part of Scott Township in Sandusky County, and 14 municipalities, including the Village of McComb in Hancock County, and the Village of McClure in Henry County.
 We also operate water or sewer systems in several additional non-member municipalities on a contract basis.
 Click here for a map showing our service area and membership.